18 december 2013

 A mere two days later, prosecutor Anders Helin decided that there was to be a retrial.
 It took only a one-day media campaign by Hanna Olsson, and one anonymous letter, for Helin to change his mind and decide for a new prosecution.
 As of today, it is unknown which role the National Prosecutor played in the spectacle.

-In the next installment, we will explain the verdict that acquitted the doctors of murder, but forever marked them as corpse desecrators.
+In the next installment, we will explain the verdict that acquitted the doctors of murder, but forever marked them as corpse desecration.

 By Anders Carlgren